briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 | double word | 4     | 32   |
 | quadword    | 8     | 64   |

-Of these, the smallest one that can also store at least 21 bits is the 4-byte / 32-bit integer.
+Of these, the smallest one that can store at least 21 bits is the 4-byte / 32-bit integer.
 If we store each Unicode code point in a 32-bit integer, a Unicode string will occupy 4 times the amount of memory that the same string would in ASCII.
 As a result, there is a lot of interest in finding more compact ways to represent Unicode in memory.
 This brings us to encodings.